 Don Harry was born in Anadarko, Oklahoma, and received the Bachelor’s degree and Performer’s Certificate from Indiana University.
 His principal teachers include William Rose, principal tuba of the Houston Symphony, William Bell, Indiana University, Harvey Phillips, Indiana University and Joseph Novotny, New York Philharmonic.

 Don Harry became the tubaist of the Oklahoma City Symphony in 1972 and joined the Buffalo Philharmonic as principal tuba in 1973.
 From 1977 through 1988, he served as the tuba instructor at the Juilliard School of Music in New York City.
 In 1983 and 1984, he also served as the principal tuba and teacher at the Eastern Music Festival in North Carolina.
 From 1995 through 1997, Mr. Harry was the tuba instructor at Baldwin-Wallace Conservatory.
-In 1990 he became a member of the Eastman Brass, and in 1996 Associate Professor of Tuba at the Eastman School, where he is now Professor of Tuba.
+In 1990 he became a member of the Eastman Brass, and in 1996 joined the Eastman School of Music faculty where he is Associate Professor of Tuba.

 He has performed with many groups and orchestras including Henry Mancini, New York Philharmonic, Boston Symphony, Orchestre de Paris, Toronto Symphony, Aspen Music Festival Orchestra, Chautauqua Symphony, and others.